glovermart/asvi/logbook.md

   - present: AM, DM.
   - DM: Make working directory for thesis visible to DDD team - Done.
   - DM: Provided AM with textbooks on Git and Unix.
-  - AM: Deep dive into unix commands - To Do, In progress.
+  - AM: Deep dive into unix commands.
-  - AM: Deep dive into git commands - To Do, In progress.
+  - AM: Deep dive into git commands.

 2023-02-08
 ----------